PayPal's China, Europe transaction volumes hit by strong dollar

 Shares of PayPal, which listed for the second time on the Nasdaq in July, fell 5.6 percent in extended trading on Wednesday.

-PayPal's third-quarter revenue rose about 14 percent to $2.26 billion (2 billion pounds), nearly half of which came from markets outside the United States.
+PayPal's third-quarter revenue rose about 14 percent to $2.26 billion, nearly half of which came from markets outside the United States.

 Excluding the impact of a strong dollar, revenue rose 19 percent, but missed the average analyst estimate of $2.27 billion, according to Thomson Reuters I/B/E/S.